"Nudes? Shouldn't I charge for these?" : Motivations of New Sexual Content Creators on OnlyFans: Related Work

-Digitally-mediated sex work brings opportunities such as improved working conditions and increased autonomy for sex workers~\cite{sanders2018internet} but has its own challenges~\cite{jones2015sex} due to stigma, censorship, and surveillance~\cite{barwulor2021disadvantaged, blunt2020erased, blunt2020posting}.
-Platforms often deplatform sex workers~\cite{barwulor2021disadvantaged, blunt2020erased} while others take away peer-support from sex workers by censoring conversations around sex work and even sex education~\cite{barakat2021community}.
+Outside of the specific study of OnlyFans, there exists a large scholarship focused on many kinds of sex work including pornography and sex work that is digitally mediated.
+Whilst a full examination of all of these areas would be impossible within the scope of this paper, we highlight the findings of a subset of these works that are particularly relevant to our context.

+Much of the scholarship regarding online sex work involves the study of web-camming, which takes the form of one-to-one or one-to-many live-streaming shows that may involve stripping or sexual activities.
+Jones undertook a large-scale study of webcam workers~\cite{jones2020camming}, including particularly investigating racism~\cite{jones2015black} in the industry and the experiences of transmasculine~\cite{jones2021cumming} and fat~\cite{jones2019pleasures} cam performers.
+Jones' work clearly shows that intersectionality affects both experience and earnings in digital sex work.
+Examining in-person work, Berg interviews more than 80 porn workers and, in analyzing these interviews through a Marxist-feminist labor-studies lens, finds her participants are undertaking ``pleasurable resistance'' to other kinds of labor~\cite{berg2021porn}.
+Perhaps in an effort to capitalize on this sentiment, in analyzing the terms and conditions of webcam sites, Stegeman concluded that webcamming sites attempt to undermine the labor rights of performers by framing camming as ``not-work''~\cite{stegeman2021regulating}.

+This dependence on both sex work (e.g., webcamming) platforms and on other platforms to engage in labor makes deplatforming (having an account banned or removed) a particularly onerous risk for digitally-mediated sex work.
+Prior work on digital marginalization of sex workers shows that platforms of all kinds regularly deplatform sex workers, taking away opportunities not only for business but for social participation and peer-support by censoring conversations around sex work and even sex education~\cite{barakat2022community,barwulor2021disadvantaged, blunt2020erased}.
 Blunt et al.\ discuss how online sex-work platforms constantly update their algorithms and terms of services to sanitize online space, impacting sexual expression while simultaneously monetizing the data and content of online sex workers~\cite{blunt2021automating}.

-Much of the prior work in this space has focused on the provision, benefits, and challenges of digitally-mediated sex work.
-In this work, we build on existing knowledge by exploring the motivations of adults to create and monetize adult content as a form of gig work on a relatively mainstream subscription-based social media platform: OnlyFans.
+Finally, more broadly examining ``sexual entrepreneurship,'' Rand describes digital sex work as absent from literature on digital labor~\cite{rand2019challenging} and argues for the inclusion of sex workers in academic and other conversations on gig work and digital labor.
+We answer this call and build on the above-mentioned prior work---focused on provision, benefits, and challenges of digitally-mediated sex work---by exploring the motivations of adults who do not have prior sex-work experience to create and monetize adult content as a form of gig work on a relatively mainstream subscription-based social media platform: OnlyFans.